stellar-deprecated/docs/guides/readme.md

 ## SDKs

 Looking for more details on Stellar’s client SDKs?
 You can find detailed documentation for each client SDK in the [API Reference](../reference) section.

+## Walkthroughs

+Need more help?
+Need to understand how to implement something?
+Use these design patterns and tutorials as a starting place!